stimms/PostmarkIncomingMailParser/README.md

     public async void Post()
     {
-        var parser = new PostmarkIncomingMailParser.Parser(); // Or via dependency injection var model = parser.Parse(await Request.Content.ReadAsStringAsync());
+        var parser = new PostmarkInboundWebhookMailParser.Parser(); // Or via dependency injection var model = parser.Parse(await Request.Content.ReadAsStringAsync());
         //do something here with your mail message model such as mapping it to a dynamic template model you can send via https://github.com/wildbit/postmark-dotnet
     }